-What is Repression Psychology?
+What is Repression in Psychology?

 Author Tracy Smith

 Sigmund Freud was an Austrian neurologist denoted as the “Father of Psychoanalysis.”
 Freud pioneered psychoanalytic theory in the late 19th century.
-Psychoanalysis is a clinical approach for treating the human psyche and encompasses a theory of human behavior and personality.
-Psychoanalytic theory introduced the concept of defense mechanisms, or mental strategies that shield an individual from painful thoughts when they lack mechanisms of coping.
-A specific defense mechanism and cornerstone of psychoanalysis is the concept of repression.
-Repression psychology, sometimes termed as “motivated forgetting”, is the unconscious act of pushing distressing memories, thoughts, and emotions out of the conscious mind when one does not have the capacity to cope with them.
+Psychoanalysis is a clinical approach to treating the human psyche and encompasses a theory of human behavior and personality.
+The psychoanalytic theory introduced the concept of defense mechanisms, or mental strategies that shield an individual from painful thoughts when they lack mechanisms of coping.
+The concept of repression used as a defense mechanism is one of the cornerstones of the psychodynamic approach to psychology

 Psychoanalytic theory asserts that anxiety, neuroticism, and fear arise when prohibited impulses loom near the conscious mind, inevitably prompting undesirable, and damaging behaviors to occur.
 The theory also contends that repression can cause poor physical health and weaker immune systems.

-In present day, there continues to be considerable debate on the legitimacy of repression.
-Some trauma research portrays that individuals can indeed block out memories, while other research reveals that trauma and elevated emotions can intensify and bolster memories of an event.
+In the present day, there continues to be considerable debate on the legitimacy of repression.
+Some trauma research concludes that individuals can indeed block out memories, while other research reveals that trauma and elevated emotions can intensify and bolster memories of an event.
 Most of the conducted research seems to point to the fact that actual memory repression is unusual and infrequent.

 Author Tracy Smith